PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 18:27:49
+Last updated: 2024-04-02 18:28:23
-Random Quote: Much wisdom often goes with fewest words. - Sophocles
+Random Quote: Love is the attempt to form a friendship inspired by beauty. - Cicero